ViennaTools/ViennaPS/README.md

 ### Trench Deposition

-This example contains a single particle deposition process in a trench geometry.
-By default, a 2D representation of the trench is simulated.
-However, 3D simulations are also possible by setting the value of the constant _D_ in __TrenchDeposition.cpp__ to 3.
-In the __config.txt__ file the process and geometry parameters can be varied.
-The picture show an example of the trench deposition process for various value of the particle sticking probability _s_.
+This example focuses on a particle deposition process within a trench geometry.
+By default, the simulation presents a 2D representation of the trench.
+Nevertheless, users have the flexibility to conduct 3D simulations by adjusting the value of the constant _D_ in __trenchDeposition.cpp__ to 3.
+Customization of process and geometry parameters is achieved through the __config.txt__ file.
+The accompanying image illustrates instances of the trench deposition process, showcasing variations in the particle sticking probability _s_.
 <div align="center">
   <img src="https://raw.githubusercontent.com/ViennaTools/ViennaPS/master/data/images/deposition.svg" width=700 style="background-color:white;">
 </div>